taimurshaikh/leetcode-notion-automation/README.md

    npm install
    ```

-3. Configure the settings in the `.env` file.
+3. Enter your `NOTION_TOKEN` in a newly created `.env` file in the root directory.
+See https://developers.notion.com/docs/authorization for how to generate a token.

+4. Enter your `NOTION_DATBASE_ID`

-4. Run the automation script:
+5. Run the automation script:

    ```shell
    npm start